Elmer Lach: Later life

-Lach was married to Kay until her death in 1985.
+Lach was married to Kay until she died in 1985.
 He married his second wife, Lise Desjardins, years later.
 The two lived together in Pointe Claire, Quebec.
 Lise Lach died October 13, 2014, at age 87 from leukemia.

 Golf was a favourite pastime of Lach's.
 He played it into his 90s and for a while could match his age in his score.
 He met his second wife, Lise, while golfing.
 Part of his job entertaining clients with Maislin was taking them golfing.
-His son Ron was manager of the Beaconsfield Golf Club.
+His son Ron was the manager of the Beaconsfield Golf Club.

 On March 28, 2015, Lach suffered a stroke at a long-term care facility in Beaconsfield, Quebec, where he had moved after Lise's death.
-He never regained consciousness and on April 4, 2015, died at a palliative care facility in Kirkland, Quebec.
+He never regained consciousness and on April 4, 2015, died at the West Island Palliative Care Residence in Kirkland, Quebec.
 He had been the oldest living former Canadiens player.
 Lach's final public appearance was at the funeral of Jean Béliveau on December 10, 2014.